phiresky/masters-thesis/content/3_preliminaries.md

 #### Trust Region Layers (PG-TRL) {#sec:trl}

-Differentiable trust region layers are an alternative method to enforce a trust region during policy updates introduced by [@trl].
+Differentiable trust region layers are an alternative method to enforce a trust region during policy updates introduced by @trl.
 PPO uses a fixed clipping ratio to enforce the trust region, which can result in unstable training.
 Instead of using a fixed clipping boundary, in PG-TRL a surrogate policy is created with a new layer at the end that projects the unclipped policy back into